Psalms For Life

 In fact, he knows they’re wrong: God hasn’t abandoned him.
 Through his tears, he sees God as fully present, at work in his life.
 Roughing him up—disciplining him.
 But also sending him clear tokens of his love every day and giving him God-songs, like this one, in the night.

 Wonderfully, the psalmist knows he’s made for intimacy with God, that what he’s really panting for is God.
 He can’t live without him.
 So he does the two things he needs most to do.
 He talks to God, rock-solid dependable, pouring out his longing for him.
 He also takes himself in hand.
-Depression locks us into ourselves, our overpowering emotions, and our often faulty perceptions and mental narratives.
+Depression locks us into ourselves, our overpowering emotions, our often faulty perceptions, our mental narratives.
 So, he engages in self-talk, redirecting his thoughts to God, his only hope.
 And he does both things multiple times because depression never gives way easily.

 I long for you, Jesus.
 Without you, I’m locked into grief and regret—into myself.
 A voice inside says you’ve sidelined me, are done with me.
 But you say, “Never!”
 Now that you’ve got my full attention, you’re beginning anew.
 I will yet praise you for rescuing me, being my God.
 Amen.